Scottish diaspora: Russia

 The first identifiable Scots reached Russia in small numbers during the mid-sixteenth century, mainly as soldiers or technical experts.
-Their presence expanded greatly in the seventeenth century, when the Tsarist government recruited large numbers of foreign officers, engineers, and merchants.
-Scots became a notable element within this group, particularly under the early Romanovs and later Peter the Great.
-Unlike in Poland–Lithuania, however, Scots in Russia generally faced restrictions on assimilation due to religious and social barriers, and most remained a distinct foreign community.
+Their presence expanded greatly in the seventeenth century, when the Tsarist government recruited large numbers of foreign officers, engineers and doctors.Scots became a notable element within military group, particularly under Peter the Great.
+Unlike in Poland–Lithuania, however, Scots in Russia generally faced restrictions on assimilation due to religious and social barriers, and mostly remained a distinct foreign community.

 Sweden

 From 1570 to 1630, some 30,000 Scots served as mercenary soldiers of Sweden.